ihtiht/dinger/CONTRIBUTING.md

 4. Push the branch to your fork.
 5. Create a new pull request on this repository with your branch.

+Note that, if approved, your pull request may have to be closed and re-opened by a contributor with write access due to CI restrictions, but once merged you will still figure as author of the commits nevertheless.

 ## Building

 See [BUILDING.md](BUILDING.md).